Burial at Sea

-Rest Ashured offers both attended and unattended burial-at-sea options in the Outer Banks of North Carolina, Topsail Island, North Carolina, and Virginia Beach, Virginia.
+Rest Ashured offers both attended and unattended burial-at-sea options in some states.

 If I take the wings of the morning, and dwell in the uttermost parts of the sea, even there Thy hand shall lead me, and Thy right hand shall hold me.

 CLICK HERE to jump to Burial at Sea Ceremony ideas.

 $525 – $700

 We will put you in direct contact with the boat captain to schedule your trip .